TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/Glossary.rst

 .. index:: pair: Text role; pn (proper name)

-*Very much recommended:* Make use of text role `pn` (proper name) to point out that some special spelling is applied due to a proper name like `TYPO3 Core Team`:pn:.
-The recommended way for markup is:
+*Highly recommended:* Make use of text role `pn` (proper name) to mark up special names like `TYPO3 Core Team`:pn:.
+The recommended way of writing this
+isis:

 .. code-block:: rst

    `TYPO3 Core Team`:pn:

-Having `:pn:` at then end facilitates reading.
-In future Sphinx will be able to automatically create a list of all proper names used in a manual.
+Put `:pn:` to the end of the text.
+This facilitates reading the source.

-Currently the 'pn' textrole is defined in file :file:`Includes.rst.txt`.
-It is a derivative of 'emphasis' and rendered in html as `<em class="pn">`.
-Visual appearance is italics, but that may changed in future.
+Currently the 'pn' text role is defined in file :file:`Includes.rst.txt`.
+It is a derivative of 'emphasis' and shown in italics.
+We are free to change that in our theme.
+A future Sphinx will be able to automatically create a sorted list of all proper names used.

 Spelling